strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 The continer will perform the imports of realms into the Keycloak server, and exit.
 If you run `kubectl get pod` you'll see it CrashLoopBackOff because as soon as it's done, Kubernetes will restart the pod in the background, which will try to execute the same imports again, and fail.
 You'll also see errors in the Keycloak log, but as long as the initial realm import was successful, you can safely ignore them.

-Remove the `keycloak-import` deployment:
+Remove the `keycloak-import` pod:

-    kubectl delete deployment keycloak-import
+    kubectl delete pod keycloak-import

 ### Deploying the Kafka cluster

-Assuming you have already installed Strimzi Kafka Operator, you can now simply deploy one of the `kafka-oatuh-*` yaml files.
+Assuming you have already installed Strimzi Kafka Operator, you can now simply deploy one of the `kafka-oauth-*` yaml files.
 All examples are configured with OAuth2 for authentication.

 For example: